HULKs/hulk/docs/setup/nao_image_and_sdk.md

 Since upgrading the Rust version often requires manual steps, this section describes the approach on how to upgrade and generate the needed patch files.
 These instructions can be followed e.g. if a new Rust version is available and a new image/SDK should be created with this new version.
 Users that just want to use the current version that we upgraded to should skip this section.
-The latest patch set for is included in the meta-nao layer (in `patches/`).

 Rust is provided by the poky repository.
 The recipes are located in `meta/recipes-devtools/{cargo,rust}`.